denismoulin/denismoulin/_posts/2015-06-01-getfigure-website.md

 link: https://denismoulin.com/h/figure/
 ---

-Figure is a mobile app
+Figure is the first banking app exclusively for freelancers.
+While building the first prototype version, I designed and coded Figure's landing page.
+The project is now run by [Kontist](https://kontist.com/en) in Berlin.

 #### External link